rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 ### Checking for Panics with `should_panic`

-In addition to checking that our code returns the correct values we expect, it's also important to check that our code handles error conditions as we expect.
+In addition to checking that our code returns the correct values we expect, it’s also important to check that our code handles error conditions as we expect.
 For example, consider the `Guess` type that we created in Chapter 9 in Listing 9-8.
 Other code that uses `Guess` is depending on the guarantee that `Guess` instances will only contain values between 1 and 100.
 We can write a